Skip to main content

 “Why not rather be wronged? but you yourselves wrong and defraud and this to your brothers!”
 (1 Cor.
 6:7-8)

-This is not passivity, but grace-shaped reasoning.
+This type of thinking is not passivity, but grace-shaped reasoning.
 A law-governed or self-seeking mind seeks to win; a grace-governed mind seeks to preserve life and unity.
 When doctrine shifts from grace to law, communities inevitably turn inward, murmuring quietly, bitterness takes root, and begin to devour one another.

 Holding Fast to the Word of Life